-I am still pretty fresh in this initiative, but have been supported thus far.
+I am still pretty fresh in this initiative but have been supported thus far.
 Although, the pandemic has made it a challenge and has put extra pressure on those with families.
-A large part specifically on moms who are trying to manage home schooled kids and still work on their business at the same time.
-I found myself up many mornings at 5am to have quiet time to focus on this project and build my design business back up which was hit hard with the lock-downs.
+A large part specifically is on moms who are trying to manage homeschooled kids and still work on their business at the same time.
+I found myself up many mornings at 5 am to have quiet time to focus on this project and build my design business back up which was hit hard by the lock-downs.

 Q: How did your company celebrate International Women's Day (or Month)?